 Assessed Value of Your Real Estate

-The local assessor’s office will determine the fair market value of a property.
-They have three methods (or a combination) by which they can arrive at that property value.
+The local assessor’s office determines a property’s fair market value.
+They use three methods (or a combination) to arrive at that value.

 Apply Your Municipality’s Assessment Ratio